Clayton County, Georgia: Pedestrians and cycling

-For most of the 1960s to the 1980s, Clayton County was a swing county.
-It voted for Governor Jimmy Carter in 1976 with around 65 percent of the vote, but then voting for Ronald Reagan with over seventy percent of the vote in 1984.
-However, due to extensive black in-migration, starting in 1992 Clayton County has swung heavily Democratic and is now one of the most Democratic counties in the country.
-It has given the Democratic presidential candidate over eighty percent of the vote in every election since 2008.
-In 2020, for instance, it gave Joe Biden 85 percent of the vote, his strongest showing in the state.

 In popular culture

+Gone with the Wind

-Parts of Margaret Mitchell's epic 1936 novel Gone with the Wind and the famous 1939 motion picture Gone with the Wind were set in Clayton County, including the location of the fictional plantation, Tara.
-Tara Boulevard was named for the plantation, and is the main north–south road through the county, carrying U.S. 41 and lesser-known State Route 3.
+Rural Home, the real life plantation house that Tara in the 1936 novel Gone with the Wind was based on was in Clayton County where Annie Fitzgerald Stephens, the model of the character Scarlet O'Hara grew up.
+This meant that large parts of Margaret Mitchell's epic 1936 novel Gone with the Wind and the famous 1939 motion picture Gone with the Wind were set in Clayton County, including the location of the fictional plantation Tara.
+Tara Boulevard was named for the plantation; it is the main north–south road through the county, carrying U.S. 41 and lesser-known State Route 3.

 Parts of the novels Rhett Butler's People and Scarlett and the Scarlett television miniseries also took place in Clayton County.
 Rhett Butler's People is a prequel, sequel, and companion to Gone with the Wind.
-Scarlett is a sequel to Gone with the Wind, and also takes place briefly in Clayton County.
+Scarlett is a sequel to Gone with the Wind, taking place briefly in Clayton County.
 The fictional Twelve Oaks Plantation and others mentioned in these novels are located in and around Clayton County.

-Mitchell's family's plantation, Rural Home, was located in Clayton County.
+Other Films

-The 2012 film Flight features Clayton County throughout the film, with Hall's Flying Ranch in Hampton, Georgia, doubling as Denzel Washington's character's childhood home.
+The 2012 film Flight features Clayton County throughout the film.

 Parts of the film Smokey and the Bandit were shot in and around Clayton County, namely in Jonesboro, as evidenced by a sign in the background of one of the scenes.
-Even though this particular scene was supposed to be set in Arkansas, a "Willow Bend" sign advertising brick homes in Clayton County can be spotted behind Sheriff George Branford.
-Many back roads and the movie town of Texarkana are actually the roads and the town of Jonesboro.
+Although this particular scene was supposed to be set in Arkansas, a "Willow Bend" sign advertising brick homes in Clayton County can be spotted behind Sheriff George Branford.
+Many back roads and the movie town of Texarkana are the roads and the town of Jonesboro.

-Trinidad James filmed his music video for the song "All Gold Everything" in Clayton County.

-Rap artist Waka Flocka Flame is from Clayton County; he resides in Riverdale.